directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 ?
 Which stylesheet format would you like to use?
 CSS
 ?
 Do you want to enable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering)? (y/N) No
 ```

-Once the project has been created, open it in the development environment and replace the code in the `src/app/app.component.html` file with the following tag.
+Once the project has been created, open it in your code editor and replace the code in the `src/app/app.component.html` file with the following:

 ```html
 <router-outlet/>